SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Browse the shown data by changing the time period or value ranges.

-* If you want to store the configuration for later browsing, save it as a widget using "Send as widget to dashboard..."
+* If you want to store your current configuration for later, save it as a widget using "Send as widget to dashboard..."

 The data explorer and dashboards are closely related: